 There are two numerical input boxes for each FR region.
 Heavy chain FR regions and Light chain FR regions are addressed separately.

-The first box for each region indicates the desired offset for the start of that FR region.
-"0" means no offset, or standard IMGT/Kabat region boundary.
+- "0" means no offset, or standard CDR region boundaries.
 A negative offset will extend the FR region further to the left to include more amino acid(s), and a positive offset will make the FR region shorter by removing the first amino acid(s) from the FR region.
 So an offset of -1 in the very first box would add one amino acid to the start of the Heavy FR1 region.

-The second box indicated the desired offset for the end of the FR region in a similar manner.
-"0" means no offset, a negative offset will shorten the FR region by one amino acid removing it from the end, and a positive offset will make the FR1 region longer by include more amino acid(s) at the end.
+- "0" means no offset, a negative offset will shorten the FR region by one amino acid removing it from the end, and a positive offset will make the FR1 region longer by include more amino acid(s) at the end.
 In this case an offset of -1 would remove one amino acid from the end of the FR1 region.
 In this case, changing the end of the FR1 region will also affect the beginning of the CDR1 region.
-If you remove an amino acid from the end of the FR1 region, it will naturally get added to the start of the CDR1 region.

 You might notice that a negative offset at the start adds an amino acid to the FR1 region, while a negative offset at the end removes an amino acid from the FR1 region.
-It might be easiest to think of the numbers as shifting the FR/CDR region boundary - negative moves the boundary to the left (5'end), positive moves it to the right.

 Here is an example using the Sanger 1 tutorial dataset.
 The heavy chain initially looks like this with 0 offset (standard IMGT boundaries):